alnbvy/VGG16_FCN8_CamVid/README.md

-# Image segmentation of the Pet dataset using Unet
+# Fully Convolutional Neural Networks for Image Segmentation of the CamVid dataset

 ## Table of Contents
 * [General Info](#general-information)